Changeling: In the modern world

-The word oaf, meaning a clumsy or stupid person, is derived from the historic English word for a changeling, auf.
-This, in turn, is believed to have originated from the Middle English alven and elven, and ultimately from the Old Norse word for elf, alfr.
+The word oaf, a clumsy or stupid person, is derived from the historic English word for a changeling, auf.
+This, in turn, is believed to have originated from the Middle English alven and elven, and ultimately from the Old Norse word for an elf, alfr.

-Neurological differences
+Medical explanations

-Medical experts now believe some changeling tales developed in an attempt to explain deformed, developmentally disabled, or neurodivergent children.
+Modern scholars hypothesize some changeling tales developed in an attempt to explain deformed, developmentally disabled, or neurodivergent children.
+Scholars Goodey and Stainton have rejected a simple mapping of the modern understanding of disability onto the changeling folklore, suggesting that the word itself is too contextual and variable, and that modern sensibilities and contemporary feelings of guilt and aversion are coming into play.

 Among the diseases or disabilities with symptoms that match the description of changelings in various legends are spina bifida, cystic fibrosis, PKU, progeria, Down syndrome, homocystinuria, Williams syndrome, Hurler syndrome, Hunter syndrome, autism spectrum disorder, Prader-Willi Syndrome, and cerebral palsy.
-The greater incidence of birth defects in boys correlates to the belief that male infants were more likely to be taken by fairies.
-Psychologist Stuart Vyse writes that modern parents have higher expectations of childbirth and when "children don't meet these expectations, parents sometimes find a different demon to blame."
-A condition known as regressive autism, where children appear to develop normally in their early years and then start to show symptoms of autism, can also be compared to marks of a changeling child.
+The greater incidence of congenital disabilities in boys correlates to the belief that male infants were more likely to be taken by fairies.
+Psychologist Stuart Vyse writes that modern parents have higher expectations of childbirth, and when "children don't meet these expectations, parents sometimes find a different demon to blame."
+A condition known as regressive autism, where children appear to follow normal development in their early years and then start to show symptoms of autism, can also be compared to marks of a changeling child.